xaxzie/FoundryVTTMacro/README.md

 All required modules are pre-installed on the server.
 If you encounter errors:

 - `"Sequencer is not defined"` → Contact server admin (module may be disabled)
-- `"warpgate is not defined"` → Contact server admin (module may be disabled)
+- `"portal is not defined"` → Contact server admin (module may be disabled)
 - `"Cannot find effect file"` → Check file path or use Sequencer Database Viewer
 - `"Carousel Combat Track not found"` → Contact server admin (module may be disabled)